phaag/nfdump/README.md

 may be removed.
 You can convert any old files from nfdump-1.6 to nfdump-1.7 format by reading/writing files: __./nfdump -r old-flowfile -y -w new-flowfile__

 Please note, that only __nfdump__ may read older flow files.
 All other programs relay on the new file format.

-Although nfdump-1.7.x is mostly compatible with old Nfsen, it not recommended to replace nfdump in your NfSen installation.
-However, all specific binaries such as nfprofile and nftrack are still available with nfdump-1.7 but may be removed in future.
+Note for NfSen users:  If you use NfSen, you must upgrade NfSen to the latest Github version https://github.com/phaag/nfsen.
+All specific binaries such as nfprofile and nftrack are still available with nfdump-1.7 but may be removed in future.

 ### Improvements
 - nfdump is now a multi-threaded program and uses parallel threads mainly for